EllieRamanlal/terminal-app/README.md

 **How the target audience will use HolidayHelper**

 A target audience member will be able to follow instructions in the README to install the requirements to run HolidayHelper.
 Users will then run the HolidayHelper application from the command line.
 The needs of the target audience member will determine how they choose to use the app and what features they will use.
 Members of the target audience that are looking for a recommendation for their next holiday destination can navigate their way through the holiday quiz feature of the app, whereas users looking for a more spontaneous destination recommendation can use the random destination generation.
 Whilst using the app, target audience members can utilize the bucketlist feature in order to keep track of these recommendations.
+&nbsp;

 ## Features